Home » Hot Topics » Germany per diem rates and how to manage employees travel expenses

 In practice though, only self-employed individuals tend to claim this allowance via their German tax return as accommodation is usually fully paid by the employer for travelling employees.

-Conditions for eligibility of per diem allowances
+Conditions for eligibility of Germany per diem allowances

 We have already discussed above what is not covered by per diem allowance.